 Your Sense monitor has just been installed, and now it’s time to get oriented inside the Sense app.
 This is where all power consumption and usage activity gets reported from the Sense monitor; clearly, instantly, and in real time.
 In this post, we’ll look at the app’s four main screens.

-- Usage – historical energy trends by day, week, month and device
+- Trends – historical energy trends by day, week, month and device.

 Energy intelligence in real time

 The Now screen displays both instantaneous power use and a timeline of every device that turns on or off.
 This is the screen you’ll likely be checking most often – it’s the quick-to-read snapshot of your home’s activity.
 The Power Meter at the top displays your energy usage in real-time.Try turning on a light or appliance – you’ll see the reading change instantly when it goes on and off.
 If you want to get very granular, pinch and zoom into the meter (this works best with the app in portrait orientation).

 You can also see usage plotted as a bubble graph, with bubble size relative to power consumption.
 Bubbles appear for each device that’s been detected, as well as your “Always On” load, which accounts for phantom loads that seem to always be on, like DVRs, printers, Wi-Fi speakers, and desktop computers that consume a small amount of power in “standby” mode.
 When you first open the app, you might only have one or two bubbles shown, but that number will grow over the coming weeks as Sense listens to your home and identifies more devices.

 The timeline on the bottom half of the Now screen displays historical use of any discovered devices.
 Tap a device to get detailed usage information and statistics, or to categorize and rename mystery devices and set up notifications.
 Remember, Sense needs some time to learn your home, and the devices in it.
 As new devices are discovered, they’ll start to appear here on the timeline.

 The Trends screen makes it easy to see how your home is consuming energy over time.